learn-co-curriculum/practical-big-o-lesson-plan/README_STUDENTS.md

 ![Gasping Kitten](https://media.giphy.com/media/vSSdLSLbGIXio/giphy.gif)

-But if we _do_ have a sorted array, we can do better than linear time.
-Because the array is sorted, we know there is a pattern to arrangement of the elements, and we can use that knowledge to structure our search for a targeted element differently. _(Please note, this function is recursive, which we won't review in this lecture.)_
+**But if we DO have a sorted array, we can do better than linear time.
+Because the array is sorted, we know there is a pattern to arrangement of the elements, and we can use that knowledge to structure our search for a targeted element differently.** _(Please note, this function is recursive, which we won't review in this lecture.)_

 Below is a **_binary search_** function.